For Our Families

 Our ultimate goal is to help ensure that our community’s children grow-up in stable and nurturing biological homes.

-Over IFS’s 2015-2016 calendar year, on average 300 families including over 900 children were served by the EOFSC.
+IFS serves 300-400 families including over 900-1,200 individuals were served by the EOFSC.
 More than 75% of these families identified their annual income as $10,000 or less.
 Without question, the EOFSC plays a vital role for financially disadvantaged children and families in the Oranges.

 Current Programs & Accomplishments:

 The goal of the EOFSC is to strengthen families and neighborhoods for the benefit of the area’s children.
 The EOFSC connects families to services, through referrals for counseling support and education.
 Following are current programs and accomplishments of the past year, including:

 Providing Resources and Services for Families: Over 250 families (and over 600 individuals) are being supported on a daily basis, in many ways including:

 - Rental assistance, which has prevented many families from being evicted and becoming homeless.